sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 loss in the 9:1 system is 1.573 dB, a difference of 1.1 dB.
 Given the fact that the SWR will probably be lower than 5:1 with the 9:1 *random wire*, the difference compared to a half wave dipole is not very significant.
-On 160m, however, the loss is 3 dB compared to the dipole - that is pretty significant.
+On 160m, however, the loss is 3 dB compared to the dipole which could be said to be significant (half an S unit).
 We are not comparing the same length of coax, but you can never feed a center-fed horizontal dipole with a short coax anyway.

 When comparing the dipole to a 49:1 EFHW the difference is greater, especially in the lower end of HF, but still not highly significant (unless trying to use